Gabriela-Orzechowska/MKW-Cosmos/README.md

 - Various debugging features
 - SD Card Support
 - Custom Track Selection
+- Performance Monitor

 ### Gameplay
 - Time Trial CC mode selection
+- No multi channel music cut off
+- Many minor fixes and patches
+- Speed-o-meter
+- Extended Presence Flags

+### DX Features
+Cosmos was originally created for Mario Kart Wii Deluxe, because of that this repo contains some of their features.
+They won't be in the pack on standalone release.
 - Mega TCs
 - All Items can Drop (+ Golden Pickup)
 - Brake Drifting & Fast Falling
 - FIB model from track's itembox.szs
 - Basic Zak's VR System
-- No multi channel music cut off
-- Many minor fixes and patches

 ### Settings
 Settings Page, containing various settings: